usewalletkit/walletkit-android/README.md

 ## Contributing
+### Guidelines
+To contribute and extend the SDK, PR against `main` branch should be submitted.
+The PR should pass the lint check and all the tests.
+The PR require an approval from the core team to be merged.

 ### OpenApi Generator
 Api classes and models are auto-generated with openapi-generator.
 To update the schema, run ` ./gradlew openApiGenerate`.
 This will update the files under